 3.2 Carbon isotope results

 The four taxa have δ13C values ranging from -27.9‰ to -24.9‰ for the uncharred material, while the charred material is slightly more variable with a range of -28.3‰ to -24.6‰.
-Plotting the charred grains’ δ13C values against the average of the uncharred replicates shows this variability especially in the rye and oat (Figure 3).
+Comparing the deviation of charred grains’ δ13C values from the uncharred replicates average δ13C values shows this variability especially in the rye and oat (Figure 3).
 Bread wheat has an upwards trend in the δ13C value with temperature, as noted by Nitsch et al. (2015); the added 300°C batches are consistent with this trend.
 Oat and rye δ13C values are significantly more variable than the δ13C values of bread wheat, in some cases deviating from the mean uncharred value by 1‰.